Ritwik-Ritz/Hii/README.md

+**Getting Started**

-#To run the app
+To run the app, follow these steps:
-##Go to client/frontend
-In console, type npm install to install all dependencies Use, 'npm run dev' to launch react app

-##Go to server folder
-In console, type npm install to install all dependencies Use, 'npm start' to launch react app
+**Frontend (Client)**

+Navigate to the client/frontend directory in your terminal or command prompt.

+Run "**npm install**" to install all dependencies required for the frontend.

+Once the installation is complete, run "**npm run dev**" to launch the React app in development mode.

+**Backend (Server)**

+Navigate to the server directory in your terminal or command prompt.

+Run "**npm install**" to install all dependencies required for the backend.

+Once the installation is complete, run "**npm start**" to launch the server.

+**Note: Make sure to follow the instructions in the correct order to ensure that both the frontend and backend are running correctly.**